vmware-tanzu/sonobuoy/README.md

 * Workload debugging
 * Custom data collection via extensible plugins

-Starting v0.20, Sonobuoy supports Kubernetes v1.17 or earlier.
+Starting v0.20, Sonobuoy supports Kubernetes v1.17 or later.
 Sonobuoy no longer follows Kubernetes release cycle -- this means that Sonobuoy releases in the future may not follow the same cadence as Kubernetes releases.
 Sonobuoy will continually ensure that new releases continue to work functionally.
 Read more about the new release cycles in [Sonobuoy v0.20 release notes](0.20-release-notes).